List of Big Time Rush characters: Gustavo Rocque

-Gustavo Kramer Rocque (Stephen Kramer Glickman) is a world-renowned but hot tempered record producer who auditions the boys in Minnesota and brings them to L.A. to make them stars.
-He is the founder and head of Rocque Records, a division of RCMCBT Global Net Sanyoid CorporationBefore Big Time Rush, he had twenty-nine platinum albums, including ones he made with a previous boy band, "Boy Quake".
+Gustavo Rocque (Stephen Kramer Glickman) is a world-renowned but hot tempered record producer who auditions the boys in Minnesota and brings them to L.A. to make them stars.
+He is the founder and head of Rocque Records, a division of RCMCBT Global Net Sanyoid Corporation.
+Before Big Time Rush, he had twenty-nine platinum albums, including ones he made with a previous boy band, "Boy Quake".
 He's cliche and always has a frown on his face while the boys are performing, even when he likes the song.
 He has also been the butt of several fat jokes.
 At first he couldn't stand James, stating that he reminds him of Matthew McConaughey, whom he hates.
 However, this changed as the series went on.
 He admits to liking the boys after dealing with an absolutely perfect boy band that he hated because they were so perfect.
 He affectionately refers to the boys as his "dogs" because of an encounter in "big time audition".
 His mansion has a fridge filled with pudding.
 He has little patience for things.
 He does not eat pulled pork.
 So far Gustavo has landed a record deal, produced an album, recorded with Jordin Sparks and beat his all-time nemesis Hawk, finally forcing him to admit to Kelly that the boys are his good luck charms.
 Gustavo is an excellent piano player.
 Kelly reveals to the guys that Gustavo didn't have a normal childhood, having been forced by his mother to spend all of his time playing piano and never being allowed to play like normal kids.
 Gustavo reveals that he has been banned from all hotels in Los Angeles, along with Russell Crowe, Aerosmith, and the "original host of Blue's Clues" (Steven Burns).
 He often acts annoyed by the boys, however, it is implied that he considers them part of his family.
 In Big Time Camping the boys want to camp out but Gustavo gets worried about their safety.
+In the unaired pilot, his real name is said to be Gus Beesly, but it hasn't been confirmed in-show.